Christmas: Early and medieval era

-Modern history

 17th and 18th centuries

 Following the Protestant Reformation, many of the new denominations, including the Anglican Church and Lutheran Church, continued to celebrate Christmas.
 In 1629, the Anglican poet John Milton penned On the Morning of Christ's Nativity, a poem that has since been read by many during Christmastide.
-Donald Heinz, a professor at California State University, states that Martin Luther "inaugurated a period in which Germany would produce a unique culture of Christmas, much copied in North America."
+Donald Heinz, a professor at California State University, Chico, states that Martin Luther "inaugurated a period in which Germany would produce a unique culture of Christmas, much copied in North America".
 Among the congregations of the Dutch Reformed Church, Christmas was celebrated as one of the principal evangelical feasts.

 However, in 17th century England, some groups such as the Puritans strongly condemned the celebration of Christmas, considering it a Catholic invention and the "trappings of popery" or the "rags of the Beast".
 In contrast, the established Anglican Church "pressed for a more elaborate observance of feasts, penitential seasons, and saints' days.
-The calendar reform became a major point of tension between the Anglican party and the Puritan party."
+The calendar reform became a major point of tension between the Anglican party and the Puritan party".
 The Catholic Church also responded, promoting the festival in a more religiously oriented form.
 King Charles I of England directed his noblemen and gentry to return to their landed estates in midwinter to keep up their old-style Christmas generosity.
 Following the Parliamentarian victory over Charles I during the English Civil War, England's Puritan rulers banned Christmas in 1647.
+Oliver Cromwell even ordered his troops to confiscate any special meals made on Christmas Day.

 Protests followed as pro-Christmas rioting broke out in several cities and for weeks Canterbury was controlled by the rioters, who decorated doorways with holly and shouted royalist slogans.
+Football, among the sports the Puritans banned on a Sunday, was also used as a rebellious force: when Puritans outlawed Christmas in England in December 1647 the crowd brought out footballs as a symbol of festive misrule.
 The book, The Vindication of Christmas (London, 1652), argued against the Puritans, and makes note of Old English Christmas traditions, dinner, roast apples on the fire, card playing, dances with "plow-boys" and "maidservants", old Father Christmas and carol singing.
 During the ban, semi-clandestine religious services marking Christ's birth continued to be held, and people sang carols in secret.